Sindhu1024/Cricket-Player-Analysis/README.md

 These were used throughout the dashboard to segment and analyze player performance.

-🖥 Report Features
+🖥 **Report Features**

-Strike-rate distribution visualizations
+-Strike-rate distribution visualizations

-Category-wise performance segmentation
+-Category-wise performance segmentation

-Player comparison charts
+-Player comparison charts

-Slicers for team/match filtering
+-Slicers for team/match filtering

-Clean and interactive dashboard design
+-Clean and interactive dashboard design

-🛠 Technologies Used
+🛠 **Technologies Used**

-Power BI Desktop
+-Power BI Desktop

-Power Query (M Language)
+-Power Query (M Language)

-DAX
+-DAX

-Power BI Web Connector (for scraping)
+-Power BI Web Connector (for scraping)

 No Python or external code was used.

-📥 How to Use
+📥 **How to Use**

-Download:
+Download the file:

 ESPN.pbix

-Open in Power BI Desktop.
+Open it in Power BI Desktop.

-Interact with filters, visuals, and tables.
+Interact with visuals, slicers, and filters.

-Refresh data if needed (website structure may change over time).
+Refresh data if needed (note: website structure may change).

-📂 Repository Structure
+📂 **Repository Structure**
 📁 repository-root
 │── README.md
 │── ESPN.pbix        # Main dashboard file